 Whether finding the best restaurant in Venice overlooking the canals or taking a private tour of the Queen’s art collection at Buckingham, our cultural enthusiast and arbiter Jake Gaines, a native Texan, is on the go.
 Our very own James Bond on the social scene, he will gladly wield his saber to pop open a bottle of Champagne before advancing into a masked ball.
 His motto?
-Bring your passport and tuxedo since one never knows what can happen.
-He’s a handy extra man at a dinner party and is known for his disappearing tablecloth trick.
-When in doubt, he recommends everyone into the pool for a midnight game of Marco Polo.
+Bring your passport and wear the tuxedo since one never knows what can happen.
+He’s a beloved guest at any dinner party and is known for his disappearing tablecloth trick.
+When in doubt, he recommends everyone into the pool for a midnight game of what else?
+Marco Polo.

 Certified professional life coach and branding expert by day, social commentator by night and author of the book Being In The Room (available at Amazon.com), Associate Publisher and Senior Social Editor Rob Giardinelli is a man of many interests.
-Giardinelli himself is involved with several philanthropies and loves sharing how Texans so generously and passionately give back to the community they love.
+Giardinelli loves sharing how Texans so generously and passionately give back to the community they love.
 He weaves in interesting social commentary that showcases the many who work tirelessly to raise awareness of important issues in the state.

 ANA BRIBIESCA HOFF

 Writer and enthusiast of all things beauty, fashion, travel and healthy living-related, our Glow beauty contributor Ana Bribiesca Hoff is currently working in the higher education non-profit sector and in launching AnaBribs.com, a lifestyle blog where she plans to share her passions, experiences, tips and sneak peeks inside her life hoping to share large doses of inspiration.